sariabuqoura/retype/Strategic Plan/Overview.md

 ---
-label: Strategic Plan
+label: Overall
 icon: tools
-order: 800
+order: 900
 ---

-## Overall
+# Overall

 Strategic Plan A strategic plan is a long-term plan that is fairly stable.
 It defines the organization’s security purpose.
 It defines the security function and aligns it to the goals, mission, and objectives of the organization.
 It’s useful for about five years, if it is maintained